Cey Adams: After Def Jam

-Adams continued designing branding and logos, working with companies such as Revolver Films and Asylum Records, and music artists as diverse as Foo Fighters, Don Henley, and Mary J. Blige.
+Adams continued designing branding and logos.
+He worked with companies such as Revolver Films and Asylum Records, and music artists as diverse as Foo Fighters, Don Henley, and Mary J. Blige.

-From 1999 to 2000 Adams worked as a creative director for Urban Magic, an internet startup founded by Magic Johnson and Starbucks chairman Howard Schultz.
+From 1999 to 2000, Adams worked as a creative director for Urban Magic, an internet startup founded by Magic Johnson and Starbucks chairman Howard Schultz.

-In 2000 he co-designed the hip-hop wing of Seattle's Experience Music Project.
-In 2001 Dave Chappelle hired Adams to create the logo for his new sketch comedy show, "Chappelle's Show" on Comedy Central.
+In 2000, he co-designed the hip-hop wing of Seattle's Experience Music Project.
+In 2001, Dave Chappelle hired Adams to create the logo for his new sketch comedy show, "Chappelle's Show" on Comedy Central.

-Having previously designed clothes for Run DMC for Adidas, in 2006 he was commissioned to design his own custom track suits and sneakers featuring Beastie Boys.
-In 2007 he created a limited edition collection for Muhammad Ali for Adidas.
+Having previously designed clothes for Run DMC for Adidas, in 2006, he was commissioned to design his own custom track suits and sneakers featuring Beastie Boys.
+In 2007, he created a limited edition collection for Muhammad Ali for Adidas.
 The shoes were included as part of "The Rise of Sneaker Culture" exhibit at the Brooklyn Museum of Art in New York.

-In 2008 Adams co-edited "DEFinition: the Art and Design of Hip-Hop", published by HarperCollins, with the music journalist Bill Adler, who had been Def Jam's original publicist.
+In 2008, Adams co-edited "DEFinition: the Art and Design of Hip-Hop", published by HarperCollins, with the music journalist Bill Adler, who had been Def Jam's original publicist.

 Adams was invited to participate in Looking at Music 3.0 at the Museum of Modern Art in New York in 2011.
 It was the third in a series of exhibitions exploring the influence of music on contemporary art practices, focusing on New York in the 1980s and 1990s.
 He also designed a poster for the event.

-That same year, Rizzoli published "Def Jam Recordings: The First 25 Years of the Last Great Record Label" Adams designed the book and CD box collection for this "comprehensive coffee table book that compiled over two decades of photos, album artwork, and stories behind every record released under the label."Also in 2011 he designed Tommy Boy Records' 30th anniversary poster.
+That same year, Rizzoli published "Def Jam Recordings: The First 25 Years of the Last Great Record Label" Adams designed the book and CD box collection for this "comprehensive coffee table book that compiled over two decades of photos, album artwork, and stories behind every record released under the label."
+Also in 2011, he designed Tommy Boy Records' 30th anniversary poster.

 In celebration of Martin Luther King Day in 2013, Adams was commissioned by The Juilliard School to paint a large scale mural titled "Dream," a powerful portrait of Dr. King and a visual timeline of the Civil Rights Movement.
 He also worked with Brooklyn Academy of Music on "Picture the Dream," a community-based creative workshop which teaches young people the value of making art while educating them about Dr. King's message of equality through non-violence.

 Adams took a two-month residency at the Bemis Center for Contemporary Arts in Omaha, Nebraska, in 2014, during which time he also created a mural with local teenagers, with the message "Love", and in an interview with the Omaha World Herald talks about developing his new series of artworks referencing classic corporate logos.
 In his recent artworks, Adams employs mixed media including hand-made papers and magazine clippings on canvas, and silk screening.